mia-platform/public-pipelines/containers/sysdig/README.md

-# Sydig Image for Pipelines
+# Sysdig Image for Pipelines

 This is a Docker image that will be used on `sysdig` pipelines jobs that pertain to scanning available docker images for security purposes.